 Andrew Hollis and Ajinkya Gavane, North Carolina State University

 - MeshFrame: a Light Weighted Dynamic Mesh Processing FrameWork

-HPG 2020 is extending an invitation to enter a submission into our new student project competition!
+HPG 2021 is extending an invitation to enter a submission into our student project competition!
 Submissions will be judged based on novelty and impact and all submissions will be hosted on the HPG website.
-The top eight submissions will be awarded the opportunity to present a poster on their project, online during HPG, along with a free registration grant to attend HPG 2020.
-The top two projects judged on the submission and presentation will be recognized live during the conference and receive a small monetary award for 1st and 2nd respectively.
+The top submissions will be awarded the opportunity to present their project, online during the HPG poster sessions, along with a free registration grant to attend HPG 2021.
+The top two projects judged on the submission and presentation will be recognized live during the conference.
+The winner will receive a cash prize of USD $750.

-This year, the theme of the competition is “Creatively using novel new GPU hardware features” with a focus on the new ray-tracing and ML inference hardware available in current and near future GPUs.
-We invite students to submit work that creatively re-purposes specialized graphics hardware and APIs to create something they were not necessarily intended to.
-The goal of the competition is to encourage creative thinking and to leverage the novel perspective of the computer graphics student population (our newest members of the HPG community) to explore the opportunities provided by the next generation of graphics hardware.
+This year, the theme of the competition is “Graphics for the Greater Good”.
+We invite students to submit work that creatively re-purposes specialized graphics software, hardware and algorithms.
+The goal of the competition is to encourage creative thinking and to leverage the novel perspective of the computer graphics student population (our newest members of the HPG community) to explore the opportunities to improve the world for future generations.

 Submissions must be in the form of a self-contained webpage, to be hosted on the HPG 2021 site.
-The page should introduce and summarize the project, provide details and descriptions of methods, provide results (images, charts, tables), and provide a link to a YouTube video displaying the work in action.
+The page should introduce and summarize the project, provide details and descriptions of methods, provide results (images, charts, tables), and provide a link to a YouTube video or interactive demo displaying the work in action.
 Voice over on the video is welcome though not required.
-However, please include the text “submitted to HPG 2020 student competition” in the video description, so that we can identify the work as yours.
+However, please include the text “submitted to HPG 2021 student competition” in the video description, so that we can identify the work as yours.
 We encourage submitters to provide links to source code when appropriate.

 Submit the complete web page as a compressed zip to email@example.com